kurohat/writeUp/meAndMyGf1/README.md

 * -A = Version scanning
 * -O = OS detection

 We also put the result from nmap in a file.
-This will help us to save some time since we do not need to run this command to get target info again.
+This will help us to save some time since we do not need to run this command to get target's info again.

 here is the result from runing the command above:
 ```